frian/multrans/README.md

 # multrans

-a node.js script to translate to one or more languages
+a node.js script to translate to one or more languages.

 ## Usage